-New Yorker Paul O’Neill is the producer who helped Savatage, a gifted but failing power metal band from Florida, to embrace their progressive side, from 1987’s ‘Hall Of The Mountain King’ to ‘Poets And Madmen’ in 2001.
+New Yorker Paul O’Neill was the producer who helped Savatage, a gifted but failing power metal band from Florida, to embrace their progressive side, from 1987’s Hall Of The Mountain King to Poets And Madmen in 2001.

 “I agreed, but only if it could be completely different to what was out there.
 I said, ‘It has to be a full progressive rock band, with elements of hard rock and it must have 24 lead singers’.
 When Ahmet asked why, I explained there had to be no limits to what we could accomplish.
 He rolled his eyes but wrote a blank cheque.”